AmanUllah687/AmanUllah687/README.md

 🌱 Currently

-* 🎯 Building a React project to add to this list
+* 🎯 Building a React project
 * 🎨 Learning Figma and conversion-focused design
 * 🤝 Open to frontend & React roles